Barbie: Nicola Coughlan's dress inspired by her own childhood doll

 Nicola Coughlan, who is from Oranmore in County Galway, joined the likes of Margot Robbie, Ryan Gosling, Helen Mirren and Will Ferrell in the cast.

-Speaking to Radio Ulster's Saturday with John Toal, Clodagh Coughlan said her family was going to make "a big occasion" out of going to see the film.
+Her sister said Coughlan's family were going to make "a big occasion" out of going to see the film.

 "It's so special, it's so nice to mark these things," she said.